ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 #### Radio Receiver

 Radio receivers gather signals from radio senders on the same channel and isolation level, and output their sum.
 The logic channel of the output is always 0.
+Logic inputs to the radio receiver are ignored, only radio senders are taken into account.

 Its settings are shown in figure \ref{fig:RCReceiver} and are as follows: